gypsydave5/gypsydave5.github.io/posts/kotlin-a-case-against-syntactic-sugar.md

 numbers.

-If you really _want_ to return from the lambda - or block, did I say that they're sometimes called blocks when they're the last argument.
+If you really _want_ to return from the lambda - or block, did I say that they're sometimes called blocks when they're the last argument?
 It's good to have more that one name for the same thing, right?
-So if you want to return early you can use the `return@map` syntax.
+So if you really want to return early you can use the `return@map` syntax.

 Or, you know, use an anonymous function.

 Oh, did I not mention anonymous functions?
 They're just like functions, and lambdas, and closures, and blocks except they have a different syntax _and return works_.
-They're

 ```kotlin
 val listOfNumbers = listOf(1, 2, 3, 4)